Tori Spelling: Personal life

 On July 3, 2004, Spelling married actor and writer Charlie Shanian.
 In July 2005, she was filming the Lifetime TV movie Mind Over Murder in Ottawa, during which she met actor Dean McDermott, who was then married to actress Mary Jo Eustace.
 Spelling and McDermott began an affair the night they met.
 Spelling and Shanian separated in October 2005.
 Shanian cited irreconcilable differences when he filed for divorce, which was finalized on April 20, 2006.

 Spelling married McDermott less than a month later, on May 7, 2006, in a private ceremony in Wakaya, Fiji.
 The couple renewed their vows on May 8, 2010, in Beverly Hills, California.
 They have five children together: three sons, Liam Aaron (born 2007), Finn Davey (born 2012) and Beau Dean (born 2017) and two daughters, Stella Doreen (born 2008) and Hattie Margaret (born 2011).

 Spelling anticipated a sizable inheritance from her father's $500 million estate after his death in 2006.
 The estate was to be divided primarily between Spelling, her brother Randy, and their mother Candy.
 Candy Spelling was the estate executor, but she and Tori Spelling were estranged.
 Tori and Randy Spelling each inherited $800,000, although Randy was not estranged from Candy.
 Candy established a $10 million trust fund for Tori's eldest child.
+Candy and Tori would not reconcile until 2022, with Candy eventually setting up trust funds for both of her children.

 In her sixth book, Spelling It Like It Is, Spelling admitted to having financial troubles, due to the cancellation of her reality series, poor real estate decisions, and a difficult fourth pregnancy, during which she was hospitalized for ten weeks.
 In explanation, Spelling said, "...as my real estate obsession persists, it's starting to look more compulsive.
 Moving is expensive, and I've put us in a precarious financial situation."